All Episodes

 No, no, no.

-Just the climate may not be as susceptible to it, and the uh it may not be as bad, but oh, we can't deny there's global warming.
+Climate may not be as susceptible to it, and it may not be as bad, but we can't deny there's global warming.

-Now, you know what's uh you know what's happening as as the leftist environmental wackos hear this and uh and other leftist intellectuals, and they find out that all this contrary study and data is coming from Duke within the context of the Duke rape case.
+Now, you know what's happening as the leftist environmental wackos hear this and other leftist intellectuals and they find out that all this contrary study and data is coming from Duke within the context of the Duke rape case.

 You just know that the left has got somebody out there saying, I knew there was something wrong at Duke.